 - 2 tablespoons fresh lemon juice

-- When mixture has cooled, fold in the remaining 3 cups of berries.
+- Remove from heat; stir in butter and lemon juice.
+Cool slightly, about 15 to 20 minutes, before adding the fresh blueberries.
+When mixture has cooled, fold in the remaining 3 cups of berries.
 Pour into cooled, prepared crust.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.